 What you must pay when Services that are covered for you you get these services Inpatient hospital care In-Network: Includes inpatient acute, inpatient rehabilitation, long-term care For Medicare-covered hospitals and other types of inpatient hospital services.
 Inpatient hospital stays: hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are \$325 copay per stay discharged is your last inpatient day.
+The day before you are \$295 copay per stay discharged is your last inpatient day.
 Our plan covers 90 days per benefit period.
 Our plan also covers 60 lifetime reserve days are 60 lifetime reserve days, members have a total of 60 reserve covered for \$0 copay per days that can be used during their lifetime. day.
-The way that both our plan and Original Medicare measures Acute inpatient hospital your use of hospital and skilled nursing facility (SNF) services. stays with a confirmed A benefit period begins the day you go into a hospital or skilled COVID-19 diagnosis will nursing facility.
-The benefit period ends when you haven't have the \$325 acute received any inpatient hospital care (or skilled care in a SNF) inpatient hospital cost-share for 60 days in a row.
-If you go into a hospital or a skilled waived. nursing facility after one benefit period has ended, a new benefit period begins.
+The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+A benefit period begins the day you go into a hospital or skilled nursing facility.
+The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

-Covered services include but are not limited to:

-• Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) • Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs
+Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services
+Inpatient substance abuse services